Hello, lovelies! I wrote about planting my summer garden here. I thought you might like an update to see how my vegetables are growing!

 I’ve been easily getting 1-2 cups of tomatoes every day for the past two months, mostly the yellow pear, cupid, and supersweet 100 cherry tomatoes, the latter being my favorite.
 They weren’t kidding when they named this tomato supersweet – it’s delicious!

 People DM me on Instagram all the time to ask me what I do with all of these tomatoes.
-I think that’s such a funny question, because tomatoes is one of those things I buy at the store every single week when I don’t have plants in the garden.
+That’s such a funny question, because tomatoes is one of those things I buy at the store every single week when I don’t have plants in the garden.
 I can’t live without tomatoes!
 I eat a ton of salads, I love them in tabbouleh, greek salad, and cucumber salads.
-I love them in pasta salads, in guacammole, and with feta and herbs, and of course a classic caprese.
+Tomatoes are delicious in pasta salads, in guacammole, and with feta and herbs, and of course a classic caprese.
 I also make a ton of homemade pasta sauces (that I really haven’t blogged about because I never measure!) with homegrown tomatoes.
 The possibilities are endless!

 Read my article about how to grow tomatoes here.